mareszhar/demo-imifcaiwuvc-mrfi/README.md

 But, the problem is that manually changing the module name in `components.d.ts` is not sustainable.
 Whenever the `unplugin-vue-components` detects a change in the components directory, it automatically updates the definitions file and changes the module name back to `'@vue/runtime-core'`.

+## Additional Notes

+This project was built with Vite's Vue 3 + Typescript template.
+All dependencies updated to the latest version at the time of this release.